puppetlabs/education-builds/README.markdown

 To start a learning vagrant box:
 - `vagrant up learning`

+## Building with pre-released modules and code
+To develop the VMs, you need to use modules and other code that haven't yet been merged to master or released to the forge.
+The non-vagrant VM build checks out code directly from github, so changes you make to the local filesystem won't be used, you need to push them to a branch and reference that branch in the build scripts:

+1. Fork this repo and create a branch for your changes.
+1. Update the build script to reference your namespace and branch
+  * You don't need to push this change, packer reads the local copy.
+  * You can also make temporary changes to the local packer json files without pushing.
+1. If you're changes are in a module, update the Puppetfile with the correct reference.
+1. Commit changes and push to your fork on github.
+1. Run the build.
+1. Iterate as needed.
+1. When module changes are merged to master and/or released on the forge, delete your education-build branch and build from master.

+Note: Be careful that references to your namespace aren't included in PRs.

 ## Updating PE version
 The version of PE used to build the VM is determined by the pltraining-bootstrap module.
 To update the version, set the value of